rbertolusso/intubate/README.md

 Why?
 Because *everybody* will benefit.

+    (Background music initially inaudible increasing in volume while a panning camera starting from a small and fragile flower reveals legions of smiling people holding hands...

+                     And *Everybody* sing!

+    We aaaaare the Woooorld - ta ta ta ta taaaan -

+    We aaaare the chiildreeeen - ta ta ta ta taaaan...)

 For "traditionalist" users (as I was until a couple of months ago), nothing will have changed.
 In fact, they will be completely unaware of anything different happening at all.
 Just business as usual and another fantastic